marcuswangweihow/FBDD/Frag_to_lead_4MZI/README.md

 - Trajectory + representative snapshot extraction

 ## Pipeline Workflow
-The aLMDD pipeline is divided into four main sections, each corresponding to a distinct phase of the workflow.
+The aLMMD pipeline is divided into four main sections, each corresponding to a distinct phase of the workflow.
 Follow them sequentially from Section 1 → Section 4:

 ## Section 1: Preparation
 ```mermaid